largecodeman1/IJustWorkHere/README.md

 ## Dependencies
-#pip install each of the following to run the program in intellij
+pip install each of the following to run the program in intellij
+- In the IntelliJ terminal type in "pip3 install "___"

 * Flask
 * flask_bootstrap
 * flask_wtf